How to Create Interactive User Guides For Your SaaS Product

 Once you’ve decided on your goal, the next step is to put together a new in-app flow.

-The majority of interactive guides use a combination of driven actions and tooltips.
+You’ll have a range of UX patterns to choose from, but the majority of interactive guides use a combination of driven actions and tooltips.

 Driven actions are a bit of functionality unique to Userpilot, and they are all about tailoring a product tour to the user’s needs.
 This allows you to focus on choosing the right features to explain (rather than wasting time building permissions).